cortexlabs/cortex/docs/workloads/async/example.md

 is `completed`.
 The result will remain queryable for 7 days after the request was completed.

 It is also possible to setup a webhook in your handler to get the response sent to a pre-defined web server once the workload completes or fails.
-You can read more about it in the [webhook documentation](./webhooks.md).

-## Stream logs
+## Debugging logs

-If necessary, you can stream the logs from a random running pod from your API with the `cortex logs` command.
-This is intended for debugging purposes only.
-For production logs, you can view the logs in cloudwatch logs.
+If necessary, you can view logs for your API in CloudWatch using the `cortex logs` command.

 ```bash
 cortex logs iris-classifier